angelinahli/meet-me-2/README.md

 * Create better way of managing username and password validation (get rid of the ugly program_info module or make it better)
 * Load in and load out user dataset
 * Create a schedule page where people can view a representation of their schedule
+* (Eventually) update the spaces between input fields in the login form to make everything look more standardized

 ## backlog